thekakamask/RealEstateManager/README.md

       - ❌ **NOT IMPLEMENTED** Unit test for euro to dollar conversion.
       - ❌ **NOT IMPLEMENTED** Unit test for date formatting.
       - ❌ **NOT IMPLEMENTED** Integration test for network availability.
-      - ✅ **DONE** DAO tests using instrumented tests for Room database
+      - ✅ **DONE** DAO tests using instrumented tests for Room database.
-      - ✅ **DONE** Repository unit tests using fake DAO architecture and model/entity separation
+      - ✅ **DONE** Repository unit tests using fake DAO architecture and model/entity separation.
-      - 🟩 **IN PROGRESS** Firebase Repository unit tests using model/online entity separation
+      - ✅ **DONE** Firebase Repository unit tests using offline/online entities separation.
+      - ❌ **NOT IMPLEMENTED** Sync layer (download/upload managers) unit tests between Room and Firebase Repositories.

 ## 🛠️ **Tech Stack**